-If a severe obstruction develops and they stop breathing, you must get ready to intervene quickly.
+If a severe obstruction develops and emergency airway management is not successful, you must get ready to intervene quickly.
 The absence of air to the brain can lead to death in 4-6 minutes.
-Therefore, if you ask them, “Can you speak,” and the answer is…………… (That’s silence, in case you’re wondering), then you need to read the article “Heimlich Maneuver Procedure–Conscious Adult or Child.”
+Therefore, if you ask them, “Can you speak,” and the answer is… (silence), read the article “Heimlich Maneuver Procedure–Conscious Adult or Child.”

 A-B-C's of Emergency Airway management

-When learning to provide emergency care, one of the ways we remember “what to do when” is to think of our A-B-C’s.
+When learning to provide emergency airway management, one of the ways we remember “what to do when” is to think of our A-B-Cs.
 A=Airway, B= Breathing, C=Circulation.

 Emergency Airway Management - Rescue Breathing

-If you discover a person lying on the group and they appear unconscious, first check to make sure they are not sleeping.
+If you discover a person lying on the ground who appears unconscious, check them to see if they are breathing.
 Shake them and shout to see if they respond.
-If they do not, then follow the steps below.
+If they do not, follow the steps below.

 - Place your fingers from one hand on their chin and the heel of your other hand on their forehead.

-- Then lift the person’s chin while tilting their head back to open their airway.
+- Lift the person’s chin while tilting their head back to open their airway.

 - Lean in close to their mouth to listen for breathing and determine if you feel their breath on your cheek.

 - If not, pinch their nose and cover their mouth with your mouth. (this is assuming you are doing respirations for your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More member; not a stranger).
-Note: You want your lips to be somewhat loose and relaxed as you do this, so you get a good seal.
-If they are rigid, it won’t work as well.
+More member, not a stranger).
+Note: You want your lips to be somewhat loose and relaxed as you do this.
+Tight lips prevent you from making a good seal around the mouth.

-- If you hear a squeak, there is an air leak.
+- If you hear a squeak, the air is leaking out.
 Try again.
-Adjust your mouth’s seal until it fits securely onto the mouth of the other person, and you can blow in enough air to see the chest rise.
+Adjust your mouth’s seal until it fits securely onto the mouth of the other person.
+Continue to adjust your position until you can blow in enough air to see the chest rise.

 - Once the chest rises, give a breath once every three-five seconds.

-Heimlich Maneuver Procedure – Conscious Adult or Child
+Heimlich Maneuver as Emergency Airway Management for Adult or Child

 - Standing behind the person, wrap your arms around their waist.
 Make a fist with one hand.
 Place the thumb side against the abdomen slightly above the belly button and well below the xiphoid process (tip of the breastbone).
 Then grasp your fist with the other hand.